DavidHickman/tnris.org/content/markdown/georodeo/2016/index.md

 If you have something quick to share, come prepared with an idea of what you could present within a short 5-minute time slot and sign up for a lightning talk on-site at the event.

 **Lightning Talk Rules**
-- 5 minutes Max – We will tightly enforce this.
+- 5 minutes max – We will tightly enforce this.
-- No external computer laptops or tablets - only browser based access to materials and links
+- No external computer laptops or tablets - only browser based access to materials and links.
 - Tips: Understand your topic – make your point at the beginning.
-You don't have to use all 5 minutes
+You don't have to use all 5 minutes.

 ****